 3) As of June 21, 2021, the start of the first summer camp session, we will require all campers/clients to be COVID vaccinated, and be at least 14 days past their shot(s) in order to be served in any of our services going forward.

 5) In order to make it easier and more flexible for families and to provide more safety to our staff and campers, we have decided for 2021 we will not run our summer camp with the usual sessions structured by ages and disability diagnoses with varied session lengths, and instead we will be holding 5 identical sessions of 13 days (12 nights) each.
-In each of these sessions, all ages and all disabilities will be considered for placement, with the requirement of all campers be vaccinated, which will limit campers to ages 16 and older.
+In each of these sessions, all ages and all disabilities will be considered for placement, with the requirement of all campers be vaccinated, which will limit campers now to ages 12 and older.
 We will bunk the campers each session by under 18 year olds and by 18 and older adult age groupings (and of course will always separate all campers by gender).
-It may be possible we cannot accommodate 16 and 17 year olds in every session if there are not enough vaccinated campers at these ages to be able to fill a cabin for each session.
+It may be possible we cannot accommodate 12 to 17 year olds in every session if there are not enough vaccinated campers at these ages to be able to fill a cabin for each session.
 See our website Calendar

 for specific dates for the newly modified 2021 Summer Camp schedule.